When I try to function as an introvert in a world made for extroverts, I quickly find myself feeling annoyed.

 10. Sharing space with someone else

-But this means we have to get really creative to find the places and spaces to exist without scrutiny from one another, without having to be “on,” and without worrying about hurting the other person’s feelings.
+This means we have to get creative to find the places and spaces to exist without scrutiny from one another, without having to be “on,” and without worrying about hurting the other person’s feelings.

 With all the above things that annoy me as an introvert, I think realizing that it’s the behaviors that are annoying, not the people doing them, is important for both parties.
 A little understanding can go a long way to forming deeper, happier, healthier relationships with those around us.